rise8-us/rise8-us/docs/practice-playbook.md

   ### Rise8 Takes

-- Enablement is a primary skillset we practice here at Ride8.
+- Enablement is a primary skillset we practice here at Rise8.
 Not only building the product but helping build the team's skillset to continue product development.
 - Pair engineers with projects they love.
-- Offer oppertunities for engineers to grow and expand.
+- Offer opportunities for engineers to grow and expand.
 - Trust allows agile teams to communicate quickly and respond rapidly to changes as they emerge.
 Without sufficient trust, team members can waste effort and energy hoarding information, forming cliques, dodging blame, and covering their tracks.
   - Trust your team is making the best decisions with the information known at the moment, with or without your presence.
 You and your team have a common goal, there is more than one way to reach it.
+- Technical facts and data overrule opinions and personal preferences.
+- Use best practices and design patterns unless justified.
+- Adheres to the team's code contract for styling.

 ## Discovery

   ### Build vs Buy Analysis

-Engineers can evaluate already existing options to include commercial or government.
+Engineers evaluate already existing options to include commercial or government.

+TODO: Separate into groups (Build & Purchase/Use)

+- Is there an offering that sufficently meets the team's requirements
+- Build, operate, maintain, and upgrade cost Vs buy and licensing cost?
+- Do we have the expertise to build?
+- What is the learning curve/developer experience of the commercial products?
+- Security requirements?
+- Will new features be required, can they be added to the buy option?
+- How much granular control of the system is necessary?
+- Will the buy/FOSS option be maintained longterm
+- Is the offering well documented/provide a satisfactory user experience?
+- Time to market?

   ### Prototypes

-Engineers can build disposable prototypes in order to burn down any risk and help inform team.
+Build disposable prototypes in order to burn down risk and help inform team.

-## Product Planning
+What types of Prototypes?
+  - UI Mocks (Figjam)
+  - operational Api

+What types of outcomes/information should the prototype produce?
+  - Technical discovery
+  - User needs

+- How long should we spend?
+- Should we use best practices when building a working prototype?
+- Who is the team we are referring to here?

+## Systems Design and Architecture

+### Architectural Drawings
 ### Technical Debt

 Technical debt can be defined as aspects of our code that will slow down future development.
 Debt can be intentional or unintentional but must be managed.
 Incurring too much technical debt can lead to a reduction in productivity, maintainability and testability which in turn leads to unhappy employees and decreased organizational performance.
 Engineers are responsible for making technical debt visible.
 Here are a few ways to mitigate and manage technical debt in your products: